 The Lloyd Center may be conducting inventories (pending grant awards) of barrens and other habitats across Massachusetts focusing on Lepidoptera (particularly moths), but involving other orders as well.
 Inventory work is conducted by setting out light traps at night and retrieving them the following morning.

 A Research intern position is available to conduct and assist with these surveys, including set-up and retrieval of the traps, sorting, counting and pinning of specimens and data entry.
 After instruction on trap set-up and initial visit with their supervisor to the study site, fieldwork generally will be carried out independently by the intern.
 The intern must have their own vehicle.
-The Lloyd Center may provide housing (if needed) and travel costs to and from research sites.
+The Lloyd Center may provide dorm-style housing (if needed) and travel costs to and from research sites.

 Interested applicants should send resume and cover letter to Mark Mello, Research Director, 430 Potomska Rd., Dartmouth, MA 02748 or email firstname.lastname@example.org.

 The Research Department has two (2) openings for seasonal internships for survey, protection and monitoring of the endangered piping plover on beaches owned by the Massachusetts Department of Conservation and Recreation in Bristol County (Horseneck, Demarest Lloyd, Gooseberry, and West Island).

 These sites include state parks and have high levels of public visitation and recreation during the beach season and therefore require intensive piping plover management.
 Opportunities exist for collaboration with other organizations on additional nearby sites.
 Please read our piping plover page for further background about this longstanding project.